-Children who live outside the City of Milwaukee may attend Highland Community School through DPI open enrollment, only if seats are available.
+Children who live outside the City of Milwaukee may attend Highland Community School through DPI open enrollment only if seats are available.
 In-district students take priority.
-If applying for prekindergarten (K3, K4), a prekindergarten program must be available, and your child eligible, in your resident district.
-Milwaukee resident applications for pre-K must be exhausted before out of district applicants can be considered.
+If you apply for prekindergarten (K3, K4), a prekindergarten program must be available, and your child is eligible in your resident district.
+Milwaukee resident applications for pre-K must be exhausted before out-of-district applicants can be considered.
 The open enrollment period for MPS is February 1st through April 30th.
-More information can be found on MPS website.
+More information can be found on the MPS website.

 All children K3 through eighth grade are eligible for admission, subject to openings for appropriate age groups.
 Priority admission status is granted to siblings of Highland students and children of Highland employees.

 Questions about our admissions process can be directed to Ms. Shanness Williams, Programs and Admissions Director.